-- 1. Gain Industry Experience
+You'll Gain Industry Experience

 The most obvious benefit to an internship is gaining industry experience.
 You might occupy an administrative position and handle routine office duties or help company leadership plan events and develop special projects.

-- 2. Test Out a Career Path
+You Can Test Out a Career Path

-- 3. Develop and Refine Skills
+You'll Develop and Refine Critical Skills

-Whether students pursue a career in journalism or engineering, internships often provide a relatively low-risk opportunity to apply, develop, and refine industry-specific skills.
+Whether students pursue a career in journalism or engineering, internships often provide a relatively low-risk opportunity to develop, apply, and refine industry-specific skills.
 Programs supply degree-seekers with theoretical knowledge.

-Still, the chance to apply and practice learned information clarifies career expectations before entering the workforce.
-In addition to honing industry-specific skills, internships also give students a chance to practice the soft skills essential to a collaborative professional environment.
+The chance to apply and practice learned information helps clarify career expectations before entering the workforce.
+In addition to honing industry-specific skills, internships give students the chance to practice the soft skills essential to a collaborative professional environment.

-- 4. Expand Your Professional Network
+You Can Expand Your Professional Network

 Companies often coordinate interns in groups, allowing interns to collaborate with their peers and develop teamwork and leadership skills.

-- 5. Secure a Job
+You May Secure a Job

 What to Consider When Searching for an Internship